v2training/Automate-Connect-GH-Azure/README.md

 # Steps to run application
-- Step 1: Update main.py and uncommnet and add your details
+- Step 1: Update main.py and uncomment and add your details

     a. update the following:

         owner = 'username'